mike-lischke/stringtemplate4ts/doc/groups.md

 import "test"      // import a directory of templates
 ```

-**In the Java-reference implementation**, StringTemplate also looks for files and directories in the CLASSPATH.
-Using relative paths is particularly important if we want to load templates from jar files.
-Java cannot find files specified with absolute path names within jar files.
-Please refer to [Using StringTemplate with Java](java.md).

 Templates with the same name override templates from imported groups just like method overriding and class inheritance.
 See [Group inheritance](inheritance.md).

 ## Dictionaries

 There are situations where you need to translate a string in one language to a string in another language.
-For example, you might want to translate integer to int when translating Pascal to C. You could pass a Map or IDictionary (e.g. hashtable) from the model into the templates, but then you have output literals in your model:-1:.
+For example, you might want to translate integer to int when translating Pascal to C. You could pass a Map or Dictionary (e.g. Map) from the model into the templates, but then you have output literals in your model.
 The StringTemplate solution is to support a dictionary feature.
 For example, here is a dictionary that maps Java type names to their default initialization values:

 ```
 typeInitMap ::= [